gioblu/PJON/README.md

 ![PJON](http://www.gioblu.com/PJON/PJON-github-header-tiny.png)
 ## PJON v8.0
 PJON™ (Padded Jittering Operative Network) is an Arduino compatible, multi-master, multi-media communications bus system.
 It proposes a Standard, it is designed as a framework and implements a totally software-emulated network protocol stack that can be easily cross-compiled on many architectures like ATtiny, ATmega, ESP8266, Teensy, Raspberry Pi and Windows X86 machines.
-It is a valid tool to fastly and comprehensibly build a network of devices.
+It is a valid tool to quickly and comprehensibly build a network of devices.
 Visit [wiki](https://github.com/gioblu/PJON/wiki) and [documentation](https://github.com/gioblu/PJON/wiki/Documentation) to know more about the PJON Standard.

 [![Get PJON bus id](https://img.shields.io/badge/GET-PJON%20bus%20id-lightgrey.svg)](http://www.pjon.org/get-bus-id.php) [![Video introduction](https://img.shields.io/badge/PJON-video%20introduction-blue.svg)](https://www.youtube.com/watch?v=vjc4ZF5own8)